- Gartner is extremely powerful and has a corrupt business model where Gartner never declares its conflicts of interest.

 Other Major IT Analyst Firms

 Gartner is one of the top mega IT analyst firms in the world.
 The IT analyst firm IDC (International Data Corporation) is close in terms of influence but generally lower, although still influential in different areas than Gartner.
 Forrester Research is the third mega IT analyst firm but is roughly twenty percent the size of Gartner.
 While often compared directly with one another, these three firms do not entirely overlap in their offerings.
 For instance, IDC is more of a media conglomerate.
-Like Gartner IDC sells research, but it is also a publisher of technology magazines.
+Like Gartner, IDC sells research, but it is also a publisher of technology magazines.
 Forrester is known more for projection than vendor comparisons.
 At one time, Forrester was close to Gartner in terms of their influence, but Gartner has now pulled ahead and is far more frequently quoted than Forrester –(which, of course, is expected as they are over five times as large as Forrester).
 Finally, Gartner has the broadest offering of the three companies, is the most global, and is the most influential in software selection.

 What Gartner is so Important

-Gartner was not always as influential as it is currently; its increased influence is due in part to its effectiveness in managing its business, and because it has gobbled up many of the other competing options.
+Gartner was not always as influential as it is currently; its increased influence is due in part to its effectiveness in managing its business and because it has gobbled up many of the other competing options.
 It has acquired over thirty firms, and it seems likely that Gartner will continue to acquire new firms in the future.
 New IT analyst companies are certainly free to try to fill the gaps left by these acquisitions, but it’s not as easy as it sounds.

 How Gartner Acquires IT Analysts to Stifle Competition

 It takes time for an IT analyst firm to develop its distinctive voice and to build its prominence in the software categories that it covers.
-If one firm does rise in prominence, Gartner’s financial position is such that they can acquire them as well with relative ease.
+If one firm does rise in prominence, Gartner’s financial position is such that they can acquire them with relative ease.
 William Hopkins explains this very well in an analysis of the Gartner acquisition of AMR Research.

 “This may be the best acquisition ever – it kills two birds with one stone.
 Besides being a near perfect take-out play, it also offers easy access to a buyer base that is complimentary to their existing enterprise apps business.
 The best of both worlds.
 Here is why: The take-out play – As we have said many times before, one of the great ignored truths of the analyst space is how long it takes to build a buyer facing brand, products and sales force.
 Just like its acquisition of Meta, by buying AMR, Gartner removes the largest and one of the few remaining buyer-facing firms in the market.
 Our estimates is that it takes 12-15 years and at least $250 million dollars to build a buyer-facing firm.”